TPrice99/TPrice99/README.md

 <h2>About me:</h2>
 <ul>
-  <li>I’m currently studying for the Pentest+.
-I'm expecting to be done in Novemember 2022.</li>
+  <li>I’m currently studying for the Cysa+.
+I'm expecting to be done in by the end of 2022.</li>
 </ul>